suchipi/quickjs/README.md

 - Make sure you have both [Ninja](https://ninja-build.org/) and [Node.js](https://nodejs.org/) installed.
 I use Ninja 1.10.1 and Node.js 18.12.1, but it should work with most versions of both of those.
 - Clone the repo and cd to its folder
 - Run `meta/build.sh`
 - Build artifacts will be placed in the `build` folder.
-You're probably most interested in `qjs.target`, `qjsc.target`, `quickjs-core.target.a`, and `quickjs-full.target.a`.
+You're probably most interested in stuff in the `build/bin` and `build/lib` folders.

 Or, to compile for all platforms (using Docker):